Christiansted National Historic Site

 All within a couple blocks of the waterfront in Christiansted are Fort Christiansvaern (built in 1738), Government House (built in 1747), the Danish West India and Guinea Company Warehouse (built in 1749), the Steeple Building (built in 1753), the Danish Custom House (built in 1844) and the Scale House (built in 1856).
 This is also the area of the waterfront where the local slave market took place.

 From 1734 to 1755, the Danish West Indies and Guinea Company (a royal monopoly chartered primarily for trading in slaves) virtually crushed the economic life out of the colonists.
 Then the Danish crown bought the company in 1754 and the situation improved quickly.
-The years from 1760 to 1820 are known as "The Golden Age of St. Croix," a direct result of Danish Free Trade laws and the island's strategic position in the "Triangular Trade" (shipping sugar, rum and other products to europe where they were sold and the ships reloaded with manufactured goods for trade in West Africa for slaves taken to St. Croix...)
-The island's economy has almost always been tied to the fortunes of sugar in the world markets and that changed during the Napoleonic wars when sugar beets came into production.
+The years from 1760 to 1820 are known as "The Golden Age of St. Croix," a direct result of Danish Free Trade laws and the island's strategic position in the "Triangular Trade" (shipping sugar, rum and other products to European markets to be sold and the ships reloaded with manufactured goods for trade in West Africa for slaves taken to St. Croix...)
+The island's economy was tied to the fortunes of sugar in the world markets and that changed during the Napoleonic wars when sugar beets came into production.
 Then came the inevitable financial depression in the 1820's as sugar beet technology spread.
 Then came the emancipation of the slaves in 1848 and a long series of hurricanes and environmental disasters that Christiansted never recovered from.
 But the profits made between 1760 and 1820 are said to have been "legendary."

 Today's National Historic Site was set aside as an initiative by local people to preserve and protect the historic structures and grounds and to interpret the economy and way of life that had existed under Danish rule.
 The Danes first claimed land in the New World in 1672 when they claimed the island of St. Thomas.
 They included St. John in 1717 but neither island gave them a large enough expanse of arable land to make the effort worthwhile.
 Then in 1733 the company bought St. Croix from the French and, after unsuccessfully putting down a slave rebellion on St. John, surveyed most of the island into 150-acre parcels perfect for the growing of sugar and similar tropical crops.
 Within a few years the population topped 10,000 (9,000 of them African slaves) and dozens of sugar factories were in operation.
 By 1850 more than 115,000 African slaves had come ashore at Christiansted's main wharf.
 The economy wasn't just about slaves either as there were almost as many Free Blacks as there were free whites, and in many cases blacks and whites practiced the same professions side-by-side.
 Christiansted was a true cultural melting pot where shared values of professionalism, skills and morality bound individuals of different race, ethnicity and social stature together.

 Christiansted National Historical Site is open from 8:30 am to 4:30 pm every day except Thanksgiving and Christmas Days.
-The day pass for adults age 16 and up was at $3 (as of 03/2016).
 Christiansted National Historical Site reflects the days of yesteryear when sugar, slaves and rum financed the building of stately colonial capitals.